Ask An Advisor (F.A.Q.)

 What is a course overload?
 How can I take one?

-No student will be permitted to enroll in for in nineteen (19) semester hours without permission of the Vice President or Associate Vice President for Academic Affairs.
+No student will be permitted to enroll in nineteen (19) semester hours without permission of the Vice President or Associate Vice President for Academic Affairs.

 What do I do if I need to take a semester or year off?